Our guide to gay Rome

 Our Guide to gay Rome – final thoughts

-Rome may not be one of Europe’s most prominent gay capitals, but most of us come here to basque in history and its numerous cultural wonders.
+Rome may not be one of Europe’s most prominent gay capitals, but most of us come here to bask in history and its numerous cultural wonders.
 That’s why it is essential to combine both, mix sightseeing with the occasional gay party.

 Finally, we are giving the word to you.
 What did you like most about this city, and what were your experiences?